makyo/writing/work/the-fool/the-fool.md

 "Maybe they're just facets of yourself."
 She finishes, smirking back to me.

 Thus chastened, I look at the second card.
-"Okay, well, there's a dog, one with short fur, though it doesn't look like any of the dogs I've met.
-He's--" I catch myself; seeing androgyny and tamping down the yearning for my own.
+"Okay, well, there's a dog, one of those breeds with short fur, though it doesn't look like any of the dogs I've met.
+He's--" I catch myself, seeing androgyny in the dog's features and tamping down the yearning for my own.
 "They're stepping toward the edge of a cliff, with a little spirit thing dancing at their feet.
 They have one of those sticks with a bag tied to the end, but their tunic thing is what has me thinking.
 It's all growing things."
 I lean in closer and add, "And little splashes of water.
 Green and blue with flowers on navy."

 We sit in silence for a moment while I think about the card more.

 "There's a good balance of colors, come to think of it.
 More than the Page, at least.
 Blue and green and red and yellow."
-I hesitate, staring at the lean canine muzzle --- the balance continues there, masculine and feminine, hard and soft, intent and uncaring.
+I hesitate, staring at the lean canine muzzle: the balance continues there, masculine and feminine, hard and soft, focused and uncaring.
 I say nothing, and wonder why.

 The older woman nods slowly.
 "It's a fancy shirt, no denying.
 It'd look good on you."

 I laugh, she grins.
 "Seriously.
 It's a good mix.
 You're a good mix, too.
 But you wear all drab colors.
 Why's that?"

 I lay my ears back.
-There had been a sudden flush to my cheeks, at being so deliberately addressed, along with the first hints of annoyance.
+There had been a sudden flush to my cheeks, at my appearance being so deliberately addressed.
+A blush along with the first hints of annoyance.
 These are soon replaced with embarrassment.
-"I don't want to...I mean, I don't think I'd look good in bright colors or fancy clothes."
+"I don't want to-- I mean, I don't think I'd look good in bright colors or fancy clothes."

 "I think you would."
 She hastens to continue, speaking over my mounting disagreements, "I think you'd look good, if you dressed how you wanted.
 Don't you?"

 I frown at her.
 She continues, "You didn't say you don't want to dress in bright colors and fancy clothes.
 You started to say you didn't want to do something else."

 I held my breath.
 Anger is the wrong word for what I feel.
 Frustration?
 Humiliation, perhaps, at being so transparent.
-"I don't want to," I begin, feeling that struggle.
-My shoulders sag, and I complete the statement.
+"I don't want to," I begin in a rush of pent-up breath, feeling that struggle blown out with it.
+My shoulders sag, and I complete the statement more slowly.
 "I don't want to be seen like that."

 "The fool, here, they're everything.
-They're they beginning of all things, they've already got all of the endings inside themself.
+They're the beginning of all things, and they've already got all of the endings inside themself.
 At the beginning of all journeys, there's the fool: taking that first step is a fool's gamble, after all."
 She pauses, looking at me earnestly, intently.
 "You caught yourself earlier, you said 'he' and then switched to 'they'."

 I hunch down into my slouched shoulders, muzzle dipping as I struggle for words.
 "It's on my mind, I guess."

-"I'll come clean," she admits, fiddling with the remainder of the deck, straightening cards.
+"I'll come clean," she admits after a pause, fiddling with the remainder of the deck, straightening cards.
 "Your mom told me you were coming, so I know that much.
 Even if she hadn't, though, it's written on your face.
 I mean this in the best possible way, Avery, but you don't make a very good man."

 I close my eyes.
 I shut out the cards, the motherly porcupine.
 Motherly in the sense of speaking truths, in the sense of knowing children, in having seen them grow up.
 Motherly in lived experience.
 Experience lived in the moment, not in some dream world of crystals and chakras.
 More motherly than my mom.

 When I open my eyes, she's smiling to me.

 "Why three cards?"
-I ask.
+I ask, deflecting.

 "Past, present, and future."
 She laughs.